maxzheng/great-life-guide/double.md

 [LinkedIn](https://www.linkedin.com/company/linkedin/) and [Google](https://www.linkedin.com/company/google/) as [Fred
 Kofman was the VP of Leadership Development](https://www.linkedin.com/in/fkofman/) at both companies.

-P.S.
-If you want a coaching session for these skills/techniques, please let me know.
-I would love to help you double your happiness and productivity!

 ### #2 Network

 Does a tree make a sound when it falls in the forest when no one is there?
 Technically, yes, but the idea is that if no